jbuckow/flaschenpost/orienteering/Readme.md

 ## The Orienteering Problem
 The Mixed Integer Programming (MIP) model for the Orienteering Problem (Group 1, Case 1) is implemented in Julia.
-Three sample test instances are provided in the *instances/* directory.
+Three test instances are provided in the *instances/* directory.
 Run the program from the command line: `julia orienteering.jl <instance-file>`

-The MIP model used is defined as follows:
+## MIP model
 ### Decision variables
 - Binary arc variables:
 $x_{ij}$ for all $i,j \in L$ with $x_{ij}=1$ if arc $(i,j)$ is used and $x_{ij}=0$ otherwise.